The Hamlet of Colton is located on NY

-The Stone Valley Cooperative Recreation Area is located on
+Valley Cooperative Recreation Area is located on property owned

 and fairly well maintained, is undoubtedly the most popular nature

 trail in St. Lawrence County, if not the entire north country.

 Publicly accessible, and free to do so, the area offers hikers,

-waterfall lovers, kayakers and rock-hounds a
+waterfall lovers, kayakers and rock-hounds a place to remember.